AlanHohn/alanhohn.github.io/_posts/2013-09-16-webmvc-googleplaces.markdown

 it to work, it's necessary to pass it a command-line parameter with your own [Google API key][gapi].

-My original version used Ant with no dependency management, so I'm appreciative for [an example][maven] of WebMVC with Maven.
+Some acknowledgements: my original version used Ant with no dependency management, so I'm appreciative for [an example][maven] of WebMVC with Maven.
 For some reason the computer on which I ran the examples did not like the SSL certs from Google, so [this page][ssl] was a big help too.

 [maven]:http://www.mkyong.com/maven/how-to-create-a-web-application-project-with-maven
 [ssl]:http://raymondhlee.wordpress.com/2012/07/28/using-spring-resttemplate-to-consume-restful-webservice